2025–26 Perth Wildcats season

-The 2025–26 Perth Wildcats season will be the 45th season of the franchise in the National Basketball League (NBL), and their fourth under the leadership of head coach John Rillie.
+The 2025–26 Perth Wildcats season was the 45th season of the franchise in the National Basketball League (NBL), and their fourth under the leadership of head coach John Rillie.

 Standings

 Ladder

 The NBL tie-breaker system as outlined in the NBL Rules and Regulations states that in the case of an identical win–loss record, the overall points percentage will determine order of seeding.